-In the body of this guidebook, TI-84 Plus refers to the TI-84 Plus Silver Edition.
+In the body of this guidebook, TI-84 Plus refers to the TI-84 Plus Silver Edition, but all of the instructions, examples, and functions in this guidebook also work for the TI-84 Plus.
+The two graphing calculators differ only in available RAM memory, interchangeable faceplates, and Flash application ROM memory.
 Sometimes, as in Chapter 19, the full name TI-84 Plus Silver Edition is used to distinguish it from the TI-84 Plus.